-Symptoms of mesothelioma often go unnoticed because the cancer takes several decades to develop.
-When a patient does begin to show symptoms, they’re usually mild but worsen over time as the cancer spreads throughout the body.
-Early detection of mesothelioma symptoms helps patients start on a treatment plan to extend their life.
+Mesothelioma takes several decades to develop.
+When a patient does begin to show symptoms, they’re usually mild but worsen over time as cancer cells spread through the body.
+Quickly diagnosing mesothelioma will allow patients to start a treatment plan sooner.

 Detecting Symptoms of Mesothelioma